Letter from an Unknown Woman: Plot

+English translations

+Brief einer Unbekannten has been translated into English three times: by Eden and Cedar Paul, as part of a collection entitled Passion and Pain, for Chapman and Hall in 1924; by Jill Sutcliffe, as part of a collection entitled The Royal Game and Other Stories, for Harmony Books in 1981; and by Anthea Bell for Pushkin Press.

 Adaptations

 Film

+Narkose (1929), the first adaptation, is a German expressionist silent film that was directed by Alfred Abel and written by Béla Balázs.
+Here the story of the female protagonist is told through a dream sequence while she is under anesthesia in a maternity ward.
+The film survives only in fragmentary form.

 Only Yesterday, a 1933 American movie directed by John M. Stahl, was heavily inspired by Zweig's story, while not giving it the credits.

 Another unofficial adaptation came out in 1943, the Finnish Valkoiset ruusut (White Roses), starring Helena Kara and Tauno Palo and directed by Hannu Leminen.

 In 1948, the first official film version was produced, with a screenplay adaptation by Howard Koch.
 Starring Joan Fontaine, Louis Jourdan, Mady Christians and Marcel Journet, it was directed by Max Ophüls.
 In 1992, Letter from an Unknown Woman was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 In 1957, a Mexican version called Feliz Año, Amor Mío, starring Marga López and Arturo de Córdova, was released.

 In 1962, an Egyptian adaptation, Ressalah min emraa maghoula, was released.
 It was directed by Salah Abu Seif and starred Farid al-Atrash and Lobna Abdel Aziz.

 In 2001, the TV film Lettre d'une inconnue by French director Jacques Deray became the last production of this artist.

 In 2004, a Chinese adaptation of the novella was made.
 It was directed by Xu Jinglei.

 In 2011, Mongolian film director Naranbaatar made a film adaptation of the novella.